02Geethapriya/html_practice_examples/README.md

 # html_practice_examples

-To demonstrate usage o basic HTML tags
+To demonstrate usage of basic HTML tags